Xinglab/rMATS-long/README.md

 ```

 In either case, when the conda environment is activated the scripts can be run with `rmats-long` and the name of the script.
 For example: `rmats-long rmats_long.py --help`

+The PyPI package can be installed with `pip`, but non-Python dependencies will need to be installed separately

 * [Python](https://www.python.org/) (v3.11.15)
   + [NetworkX](https://networkx.org/) (v2.8.8)